guiperry/agent-auditor/README.md

 - **Detailed Explanations** - Enhanced explanations of security recommendations
 - **Multiple TTS Providers** - Support for OpenAI, Google Cloud, Azure, and Cartesia
 - **High-Quality Voices** - Choose from a variety of natural-sounding voices
-- **Personalized Delivery** - Aegon's unique personality comes through in spoken form
+- **Personalized Delivery** - Aegong's unique personality comes through in spoken form
 - **Accessible Reporting** - Audio format improves accessibility for all users
 - **Asynchronous Generation** - Voice reports are generated in the background
 - **Persistent Storage** - Audio files are saved for future reference